Table of Contents

 20. What are the Bills Receivable Also tell Something About Balancing.

 Ans: Bills are frequent visitors in accounting and taxation.

 Bill receivable is the proceeds or payment.
 It is received by a merchant or a company from their customers.

 Balancing means equating both the credit as well as the debit sides of an account.

 21. What is TDS?
 How do you Show TDS on a Balance Sheet?

 Ans: TDS stands for Tax Deducted at Source.
-It is a concept that aims at collecting tax at every source of income.
+It is a concept that aims at collecting tax on every source of income.

 TDS is shown in the assets section on a balance sheet.
-It is present right after the head current asset.
+It is present right after the head’s current asset.

 22. A Company is Showing Positive Cash Flows, yet can it be in Trouble?